You are here

 Autumn Lawn Care Advice: October

 As the autumn really beds in you will notice the growth of your lawn really does start to slow down.
 You should now raise the cutting height of your mower.
 If you have yet to apply a winter fertiliser to your lawn then now is the time to do so.
 This will help keep your lawn healthy and strong during the winter months.
 Keep your lawn clear of any fallen leaves.
 A covering of leaves on your lawn can cause problems with damp and disease.
 If you do this once a week it makes it easier to keep on top of.
 Why not invest in a leaf blower vac to make the job easier.
-October can be another good month during which to aerate your lawn.
-Using an aerator or spiking the lawn manually will allow the rain to easily get to the lawn roots.
-Following the this lawn care advice should keep you busy during the autumn months and help your lawn during the winter.
-Have a look at our Autumn lawn care tips.
+October can be another good month during which to aerate your lawn if your haven't already done so.
+Using an aerator or spiking the lawn manually will allow the rain and oxygen to get to the lawn roots.
+Following this lawn care advice should keep you busy during the autumn months and help prepare your lawn for the winter.
+Have a look at our Autumn Lawn Care Tips.